 SmartEnCity project has inspired several scientific researches in Estonia10 Jul 2017

-The SmartEnCity project activities in Tartu have inspired the conduction of several academic researches from two high schools in Estonia – the Tallinn Technological University and the Estonian University of Life Sciences.
+The SmartEnCity project activities in Tartu have inspired the conduction of several academic researches from two higher education institutions in Estonia – the Tallinn Technological University and the Estonian University of Life Sciences.

 The master’s thesis about the “Application of the BIM technology in the SmartEnCity project: the example of Tiigi 8 apartment building reconstruction (“BIM tehnoloogia rakendmine SmartEnCity projekti raames Tiigi 8 korterelamu rekonstrueerimisel”)” analyses and presents one of the SmartEnCity pilot area house renovation projects through the BIM methodology and is of methodological as well as practical value.